 So I continued investigating.
 A lot.
 Reading everything I could find on the subject.
 I learned things that initially scared me but ultimately empowered me.

 I was finally learning how to welcome wellness by creating a more toxic-free lifestyle!

 Small Steps Can Make a Big Difference

 I’m not sharing this blog post series to scare you.
 Or to make you feel bad if you realize that your home environment is making you sick.
 I was in the same situation.
 There is NO judgment here.

-Yes, I’ve come a long way in cleaning up the toxins in my home.
+Yes, I’ve come a long way in detoxing in my home.
 But please hear me when I tell you that my home isn’t perfect–there is no way to do this perfectly.

-I invite and encourage YOU to join me in welcoming wellness.
-The first step is to honestly answer the question “Is your house making you sick.”
+I invite and encourage YOU to join me in detoxing your home and welcoming wellness.
+The first step is to honestly answer the question “Is your house making you sick?”

 7 Ways Environmental Toxins in Your House Are Making You Sick